 - Excessive Hair Loss – It’s normal to lose hair when you shower, brush or comb.
 However, if you notice an excessive amount of hair falling out throughout the day, there’s a risk that it could be the result of male pattern baldness.

 The key to controlling hair loss is noticing the signs of baldness and taking action as soon as possible.
-The earlier you take action to prevent hair loss, the more hair you’ll be able to save with PRP hair loss treatment.
-Contact Hans Wiemann today to learn more about PRP hair loss treatment as well as our other hair loss solutions.
+The earlier you take action to prevent hair loss, the more hair you’ll be able to save.
+Contact Hans Wiemann today to learn more about our treatments as well as our other hair loss solutions.